My 7-month-old baby cannot sleep on her own.

 - First, ensure that she IS really tired and ready to sleep (in other words, don’t try putting her down for naps that she doesn’t really want – some babies just don’t need as many naps as others).

-- Be sure to follow the same bedtime routine every day (we do bath, quiet songs, milk and bed).
+- Be sure to follow the same bedtime routine every day (we do the bath, quiet songs, milk, and bed).

 - See if she has a particular blanket that she really likes.
 With one of my sons, it took me a while to realize that his tears at sleep time were caused by my putting the wrong blanket on him – there was a particular one he wanted!